Registration Reject is the NAS message the AMF sends when a 5G registration attempt is refused and the UE must stop the current registration path.

 Primary failure reason explaining why registration was refused.

-Presence: Required
+Presence: Mandatory

 In practice: In practice, compare this field with the original request and with any later release-dependent optional fields so you can see whether the network accepted the same service model the UE asked for.